Torsa River

-Torsa River (also spelt Torsha and also known as Kambu Maqu, Machu and Amo Chhu) rises from the Chumbi Valley in Tibet, China, where it is known as Machu.
-Its course continues into Bhutan, India, and Bangladesh before joining Brahmaputra River into the Bay of Bengal.
+The Torsa River (also spelt Torsha and also known as Kambu Maqu, Machu and Amo Chhu) rises from the Chumbi Valley in Tibet, China, where it is known as Machu.
+Its course continues into Bhutan, India, and Bangladesh before joining the Brahmaputra River into the Bay of Bengal.

 Course

-From Tibet, Torsa flows into Bhutan, where it is known as the Amo Chu.
+From Tibet, the Torsa flows into Bhutan, where it is known as the Amo Chu.
 It has a length of 358 km before entering India, of which 113 km are in Tibet and 145 km in Bhutan.
-After entering West Bengal in India, it is known as Torsa.
+After entering West Bengal in India, it is known as the Torsa.
 In Bangladesh too, it is known by the same name.
-It is also known as: Chumbi, Am-Chu, Jaldhaka.
+It is also known as Chumbi, Am-Chu, and Jaldhaka.

 Afterwards, the river flows past the border towns of Phuntsholing (in Bhutan) and Jaigaon, and Hasimara (in India) and past the tea estate of Dalsingpara and the Jaldapara National Park.
-Ghargharia river meets with Torsa in the Tufanganj subdivision, near Deocharai and Balarampur.
+Ghargharia River meets with Torsa in the Tufanganj subdivision, near Deocharai and Balarampur.
 Torsa meets with Kaljani and then flows into Bangladesh by the name of Kaljani and meets with Brahmaputra in BD.
-A distributary known as Buri Torsa meets Jaldhaka.
+A distributary known as the Buri Torsa meets Jaldhaka.

-Ghargharia river meets with Torsa in the Tufanganj subdivision, near Deocharai and Balarampur Torsa meets with Kaljani and it then flows into Bangladesh by the name of Kaljani and meets with the Jamuna there.
+Ghargharia River meets with the Torsa in the Tufanganj subdivision, near Deocharai and the Balarampur Torsa meets with the Kaljani and then flows into Bangladesh by the name of the Kaljani and meets with the Jamuna there.

-Major towns
+Major towns and cities

-Major towns on its banks are:
+The major towns along the river's banks are: